~ THE FOOT ~

 showing "The Foot" of Walloon Lake looking at the North Shore.

 Photo Below: Accompanying text stated: "Someone said, in viewing this picture of Walloon Lake about the turn of the century, that it hasn't changed much.
 This view shows some of the then downtown area in the wintertime after all of the tourists and resorters had long gone home to the big cities.
 The main street must have been a dirt road back then, just look at the wagon tracks in the snow."
-(Compare this photo below top, with the 2014 directly below it, for a similar photo perspective.)
+(Compare this below top photo, with the 2014 directly below it, for a similar photo perspective.)

 Photo Below: Heading into the Village of Walloon Lake in the Winter